PhilipColtharp/sas-eg-automation/README.md

-This is "forked" content.
-This fork's main purpose is to show an alternative version of the VB-Script file "ExtractCode.vbs"
+This is not original content.
+The main purpose for this branched code is to show an alternative version of the VB-Script file "vbscript\ExtractCode.vbs"

 For more information ....